-Utah challenges unlawful designation of national monuments
+Utah Challenges Unlawful Designation of National Monuments

-SALT LAKE CITY (Aug.
-24, 2022) – Today, Utah Attorney General Sean D. Reyes filed a lawsuit in the U.S. District Court for the District of Utah against President Biden’s unlawful designation of the Bears Ears and Grand Staircase-Escalante National Monuments.
+Today, Utah Attorney General Sean Reyes filed a lawsuit in the U.S. District Court for the District of Utah against President Biden’s unlawful designation of the Bears Ears and Grand Staircase-Escalante National Monuments.
 Utah’s elected leaders, including Governor Spencer Cox, Lt.
-Governor Deidre Henderson, State Auditor John Dougall, Treasurer Marlo Oaks, and Senate President J. Stuart Adams, House Speaker Brad Wilson, U.S. Senators Mike Lee and Mitt Romney, and Congressmen Chris Stewart, John Curtis, Burgess Owens, and Blake Moore all joined the Attorney General with the following statement:
+Governor Deidre Henderson, and Senate President J. Stuart Adams, House Speaker Brad Wilson, State Auditor John Dougall, Treasurer Marlo Oaks, U.S. Senators Mike Lee and Mitt Romney, and Congressmen Chris Stewart, John Curtis, Burgess Owens, and Blake Moore all joined the Attorney General with the following statement:

 “These public lands and sacred sites are a stewardship that none of us take lightly.
 The archeological, paleontological, religious, recreational, and geologic values need to be harmonized and protected.
 Rather than guarding those resources, President Biden’s unlawful designations place them all at greater risk.